Local Veteran Services

 The Disable American Veterans office (Dewey Powell Chapter #12) provides the veterans of Klamath County with information about benefits, service connected disability filing services, veteran news, counseling, and disaster relief support.

 The DAV is an organization that encourages membership so that the veterans of the local chapter can move forward in their local communities.
 For more questions, please visit the DAV website or view the DAV location.

 The local chapter of the Veterans of Foreign Wars (Pelican Post 1383) provides the veterans of Klamath Falls a place to experience comradeship with fellow veterans.
 The VFW is committed to maintaining the memory and history of Klamath Falls veterans while at the same time preserving the memory of all the veterans around the country.
 The VFW hosts dinners, parties, poker tournaments throughout the yea

 The local chapter is located in downtown Klamath Falls off main street near the Klamath Falls city office.
 Please click on the following link to view the Google Map.
-For more information, please click on the seal to navigate to their site.
+For more information, please visit their Facebook page or the VFW website.

 Marine Corps League

 The Marine Corps League "MCL" (Crater Lake Detachment #373) is a local organization that helps to preserve the traditions of the Marine Corps.